taliff0001/cs_440_airflow_etl_pipeline_project/README.md

 cd cs_440_airflow_etl_pipeline_project.git
 ```

-Replace `your-repo-name` with the actual name of your repository.

 #### *Run the bash commands in* `docker_cleanup.md` *to remove all Docker containers, disconnected resources* *(volumes and networks), and images for a clean install (optional).*

 ---